OCTO-Hurricane/Auditrex/documentation/architecture/data-model.md

 ### Folder organization

-For Access Control purpose, CISO Assistant data is organized in a tree of folders, starting from a root folder.
+For Access Control purpose, Auditrex data is organized in a tree of folders, starting from a root folder.
 The organization of the tree is not hardcoded, it is entirely determined by configuration.
-Any object in CISO Assistant is attached to a folder (including folders), either directly or indirectly through a parent object that is attached to a folder.
+Any object in Auditrex is attached to a folder (including folders), either directly or indirectly through a parent object that is attached to a folder.
 The root folder is attached to None.

 A folder contains the following attributes: